Paing-Ko/Paing-Ko/README.md

 - 🚴‍♂️ Love cycling, even taught my wife how to ride a bicycle in 2022.
 - 🧘‍♂️ Yoga (Completed 100+ hours of training), 🏸 Badminton (Intermediate), and 🏊‍♀️ Swimming.
 - ⚽️ A die-hard Liverpool FC fan since 1998.
-- 💻 Built my website using my MacBook Air(2017), which I won in a lucky draw from my local gym in Myanmar.
+- 💻 Built my portfolio website & game for FAC projects using my MacBook Air(2017), which I won in a lucky draw from my local gym in Myanmar.

 ## 🎯 Currently Learning